Contact us about a private colonoscopy procedure

-Your bowel will need to be completely empty for a colonoscopy so that your doctor can see the lining of your bowel.
-To achieve this, you will need to follow a special diet for a few days before the procedure and you will be asked not to eat any solids on the day before your examination.
-You will also be given a laxative which will come with detailed instructions on how and when to take it.
+On the day of your colonoscopy test, your bowel will need to be completely empty so that your Consultant can see the lining of your bowel.
+You’ll need to follow a special diet for a few days before the colonoscopy procedure and will be asked not to eat any solids on the day before your examination.
+You’ll also be given a laxative which will come with detailed instructions on how and when to take it.

-Your doctor will tell you whether you need to stop taking any medications beforehand such as warfarin or ibuprofen, as these may cause complications during the procedure.
-You will also be told to stop taking iron tablets if you do so, as these make the inside of your bowel black which makes it harder for your doctor to clearly see inside the bowel.
+Your Consultant will tell you whether you need to stop taking any medications such as warfarin or ibuprofen beforehand, as these may cause complications during the procedure.
+You'll also be told to stop taking iron tablets if you do so, as these make the inside of your bowel black, which makes it harder for your Consultant to clearly see inside the bowel.

-If you are being sedated for your colonoscopy, a cannula will be placed in the back of your hand which is where the sedative is administered.
+When you arrive for your colonoscopy, you’ll be asked to change into a hospital gown.
+If you’re being sedated for your colonoscopy, a cannula will be placed in the back of your hand, which is where the sedative is administered.
 A sedative will make you feel a little drowsy and will also help you feel more relaxed during the procedure.
 You may also receive a painkiller to help you feel more comfortable too.

 You should be able to leave within an hour after your procedure, or when the effects of the sedative have worn off.
-If you are having sedation for your colonoscopy, you must arrange for someone to collect you after your procedure as you will not be able to drive or work for a minimum of 24 hours.
+If you’re having sedation for your colonoscopy, you must arrange for someone to collect you after your procedure as you won’t be able to drive or work for a minimum of 24 hours.